mitre/inspec_tools/README.md

 USAGE: inspec_tools version
 ```

-# Development
+# Development / PR process

 This gem was developed using the [CLI Template](https://github.com/tongueroo/cli-template), a generator tool that builds a starter CLI project.

+1. open an issue on the main inspec_tools website noting the issues your PR will address
+2. fork the repo
+3. checkout your repo
+4. cd to the repo
+5. git co -b `<your_branch>`
+6. bundle install
+7. hack as you will
+8. test via rake
+9. (opt) gem build inspec_tools.gemspec
+10. (opt) gem install inspec_tools
+11. (opt) test via the installed gem
+12. git commit -a -s your branch
+13. Open a PRs aginst the MITRE inspec_tools repo

 There are a set of unit tests.
 Run `rake test` to run the tests.

 To release a new version, update the version number in `version.rb` according to the [Semantic Versioning Policy](https://semver.org/).

 Then, run `bundle exec rake release` which will create a git tag for the specified version, push git commits and tags, and push the `.gem` file to [github.com](https://github.com/mitre/inspec_tools).

 ### NOTICE